Data vault modeling: Alternative interpretations

 According to Dan Linstedt, the Data Model is inspired by (or patterned off) a simplistic view of neurons, dendrites, and synapses – where neurons are associated with Hubs and Hub Satellites, Links are dendrites (vectors of information), and other Links are synapses (vectors in the opposite direction).
 By using a data mining set of algorithms, links can be scored with confidence and strength ratings.
 They can be created and dropped on the fly in accordance with learning about relationships that currently don't exist.
 The model can be automatically morphed, adapted, and adjusted as it is used and fed new structures.

 Another view is that a data vault model provides an ontology of the Enterprise in the sense that it describes the terms in the domain of the enterprise (Hubs) and the relationships among them (Links), adding descriptive attributes (Satellites) where necessary.

 Another way to think of a data vault model is as a graphical model.
 The data vault model actually provides a "graph based" model with hubs and relationships in a relational database world.
 In this manner, the developer can use SQL to get at graph-based relationships with sub-second responses.

 Basic notions

-Data vault attempts to solve the problem of dealing with change in the environment by separating the business keys (that do not mutate as often, because they uniquely identify a business entity) and the associations between those business keys, from the descriptive attributes of those keys.

-The business keys and their associations are structural attributes, forming the skeleton of the data model.
-The data vault method has as one of its main axioms that real business keys only change when the business changes and are therefore the most stable elements from which to derive the structure of a historical database.
-If you use these keys as the backbone of a data warehouse, you can organize the rest of the data around them.
-This means that choosing the correct keys for the hubs is of prime importance for the stability of your model.
-The keys are stored in tables with a few constraints on the structure.
-These key-tables are called hubs.
+Data Vault 2.0 organizes data into three core components that separate stable identifiers from changing descriptive attributes: